This parmesan risotto is a creamy, velvety dinner made with arborio rice and homemade parmesan broth.

 - white onion – feel free to swap for yellow onion instead.

-- garlic – this parmesan risotto calls for 3 cloves of garlic, but we won’t be made if you double it.
+- garlic – this parmesan risotto calls for 3 cloves of garlic, but it won’t be made if you double it.

-- arborio rice – this is a starchy rice which is what helps give risotto it’s creamy texture.
+- arborio rice – this is starchy rice which is what helps give risotto its creamy texture.
 We don’t recommend swapping for any other rice.

 - parmesan cheese – the fresher the better!